 Think about how rarely we're taught to identify what form of recognition actually nourishes us.
 Most people absorb cultural defaults: money means you're valued, praise means you're seen, promotions mean you've arrived.
 And these defaults work well enough for a while.
 They paper over the deeper question, which is: What does being loved actually feel like to me?

-For others, it's time.
-Not scheduled time, not obligatory time — but the kind of open, unstructured time where someone simply chooses to be with you when they could be anywhere else.
 And for still others, it's the willingness to show up during the hard parts.
 Not the celebration.
-Not the promotion dinner.
-The 2 a.m. phone call.
+Not the launch party.
+The 2 a.m. message when the business feels like it's falling apart.
 The Tuesday when nothing is wrong but nothing feels right either.

 Edward Deci and Richard Ryan's self-determination theory identifies three core psychological needs: autonomy, competence, and relatedness.
 When our need for relatedness — genuine connection, the experience of mattering to someone in a way that goes beyond function — goes unmet, no amount of competence-based praise fills the gap.
 You can be told you're brilliant every day of your life and still feel profoundly alone.